enfycius/enfycius/README.md

 ![Graduation with Myeong-gyu](./assets/images/graduation/graduation.JPG)

-> Photo with Myeong-gyu Kim, a reporter for the *The Herald*, the English-language newspaper of Hanbat National University.
+> Photo with Myeong-gyu Kim, a reporter for *The Herald*, the English-language newspaper of Hanbat National University.

 ---